INFORMATION FOR TRAVEL ENTRY REQUIREMENTS TO THE COOK ISLANDS

 Can I apply for a Cook Islands driver’s license during my visit?

 Yes.
 You can apply for a Cook Islands visitors license at the Rarotonga Police Station in downtown Avarua.
 You will need to undergo a theory (NZD10.00) and practical (NZD10.00) test before you receive your Cook Islands visitor license (NZD20.00).
-Visitor licenses are valid for up to 30 days.
+Licenses are valid for 1 year.

 What do I need when applying for a Cook Islands visitors driver’s license?